Learnable Kernel Density Estimation for Graphs and Its Application to Graph-Level Anomaly Detection: Related Work

 Recent developments in deep learning have led to several innovative approaches.
 One prominent direction adapts deep one-class classification frameworks to graphs.
 For instance, OCGIN \citep{zhao2021using} combines Graph Isomorphism Networks with deep SVDD to learn a hyperspherical decision boundary in the embedding space.
 OCGTL \citep{qiu22raising} further enhances this approach through neural transformation learning to address the performance flip issue.
 Another line of research leverages reconstruction-based methods, where graph variational autoencoders \citep{kipf2016variational} or adversarial architectures are employed to learn normal graph patterns.

 Knowledge distillation and contrastive learning have emerged as powerful tools for graph anomaly detection.
 GLocalKD \citep{ma2022deep} distills knowledge from both global and local perspectives to capture comprehensive normal patterns.
 Recent works like iGAD \citep{zhang2022dual} propose dual-discriminative approaches combining attribute and structural information, while CVTGAD \citep{li2023cvtgad} employs cross-view training for more robust detection.
 SIGNET \citep{liu2023signet} proposes a self-interpretable approach by introducing a multi-view subgraph information bottleneck for detecting anomalies.
+ARMET \citep{li2024crossdomain} studies cross-domain graph-level anomaly detection by transferring labeled source-domain graphs, leveraging supervision from anomaly labels and auxiliary-domain information.
 In the realm of graph OOD detection, methods such as GOOD-D \citep{liu2023good} and GraphDE \citep{li2022graphde} have been developed to handle distribution shifts in graph data, demonstrating the close connection between anomaly detection and OOD detection tasks.
-Despite the advances, existing methods face limitations: i) strong assumptions about the distribution of normal graphs (e.g., hyperspherical or Gaussian); ii) limited theoretical understanding of their behavior; iii) challenges in handling the heterogeneity and non-IID nature of graph data distributions \citep{kairouz2021advances, xie2021federated,cai2024lg,song2025uniform}.
+Despite the advances, existing methods face limitations: i) restrictive assumptions about the distribution or geometry of normal graphs (e.g., hyperspherical or Gaussian regions); ii) limited theoretical understanding of their behavior; iii) challenges in handling the heterogeneity and non-IID nature of graph data distributions \citep{kairouz2021advances, xie2021federated,cai2024lg,song2025uniform}.

 \textbf{Bridging Density Estimation and Anomaly Detection.} Anomaly detection serves as a principal evaluation and application approach in the density estimation literature~\citep{parzen1962estimation,beckman1983outlier,barnett1994outliers}.
 The intrinsic connection between anomaly detection and density estimation lies in the observation that normal patterns typically concentrate in high-density regions of the data distribution.
 This well-established principle \citep{breunig2000lof, scholkopf2001estimating, kim2012robust} suggests that effective density estimation naturally enables anomaly detection.
 However, a critical gap persists at the intersection of density estimation and the learning on graph data: traditional graph density methods (e.g., graph kernels) lack the flexibility to model complex distributions, while modern deep GAD methods often bypass explicit density modeling, sacrificing theoretical guarantees for empirical performance.
 This highlights \textbf{a compelling need for a framework that unifies the expressive power of deep learning with the principled foundation of density estimation for graphs.}